sahapranta/social_blood/readme.md

 ** [View Live Here](https://socialblood.000webhostapp.com/) **

 - User can register with email and blood group
-- After Registration he/she need to complete profile information [skipable]
+- After Registration he/she need to complete profile information [ skipable ]
 - Home route is where the request listed and one can search with any keyword
 - By clicking view button one can view details about the request
 - Only login user with same blood group can wish for donate
 - Right side of the view page contains the list of user who wants to donate blood
 - Below the description the person who donated will be listed
+- User will get notification [ email ] if blood group match with recently created request.

 ### ScreenShot